-(b) Each of the following establishments which serves the public Establishments is place of public accommodation within the meaning of this title affecting inif its operations affect commerce, or if discrimination or segregation terstate comby it is supported by State action:
+(b) Each of the following establishments which serves the public is a place of public accommodation within the meaning of this title state commerce. if its operations affect commerce, or if discrimination or segregation by it is supported by State action:

-(1) any inn, hotel, motel, or other establishment which pro- Lodgings. vides lodging to transient guests; other than an establishment located within a building which contains not more than five rooms for rent or hire and which is actually occupied by the proprietor of such establishment as his residence;
+(1) any inn, hotel, motel, or other establishment which provides lodging to transient guests, other than an establishment located within a building which contains not more than five rooms for rent or hire and which is actually occupied by the proprietor of such establishment as his residence;

-(2) any restaurant, cafeteria, lunchroom, lunch counter, soda Restaurants, etc. fountain, or other facility principally engaged in selling food for consumption on the premises, including, but not limited to, any such facility located on the premises of any retail establishment;
+$(\hat{2})$ any restaurant, cafeteria, lunchroom, lunch counter, soda fountain, or other facility principally engaged in selling food for consumption on the premises, including, but not limited to, any such facility located on the premises of any retail establishment; or any gasoline station;

-or any gasoline station; (8) any motion picture house, theater, concert hall, sports Theaters, staarena, stadium or other place of exhibition or entertainment; and diums, etc.
+(3) any motion picture house, theater. concert hall, sports arena, stadium or other place of exhibition or entertainment; and

-(4) any establishment (A)(i) which is physically located Other covered within the premises of any establishment otherwise covered by establishments. this subsection, or (ii) within the premises of which is physically located any such covered establishment, and (B) which holds itself out as serving patrons of such covered establishment. (c) The operations of an establishment affect commerce within the Operations afmeaning of this title if (1) it is one of the establishments described in feeting comparagraph (1) of subsection (b); (2) in the case of an establishment merce oriteria. described in paragraph (2) of subsection (b), it serves or offers to zerve interstate travelers or a substantial portion of the food which it serves, or gasoline or other products which it sells, has moved in commerce; (8) in the case of an establishment described in paragraph
+(4) any establishment (A)(i) which is physically located within the premises of any establishment otherwise covered by this subsection, or (ii) within the premises of which is physically located any such covered establishment, and (B) which holds itself out as serving patrons of such covered establishment.

-(8) of subsection (b), it customarily presents films, performances, athlatic teams, exhibitions, or other sources of entertainment which move in commerce; and (4) in the case of an establishment described in paragraph (4) of subsection (b), it is physically located within the premises of, or there is physically located within its premises, an stablishment the operations of which affect commerce within the meaning of this subsection.
-For purposes of this section, "commerce" "Commerce." means travel, trade, traffic, commerce, transportation, or communication among the several States, or between the District of Columbia and my State, or between any foreign country or any territory or possesion and any State or the District of Columbia, or between points in the same State but through any other State or the District of Columbia or a foreign country. (d) Discrimination or segregation by an establishment is sup- Support by State ported by State action within the meaning of this title if such dis-action. crimination or segregation (1) is carried on under color of any law, statute, ordinance, or regulation; or (2) is carried on under color of any custom or usage required or enforced by officials of the State or political subdivision thereof; or (3) is required by action of the State or political subdivision thereof.
+(c) The operations of an establishment affect commerce within the fecting commerce meaning of this title if (1) it is one of the establishments described in criteria. paragraph (1) of subsection (b); (2) in the case of an establishment described in paragraph (2) of subsection (b), it serves or offers to serve interstate travelers or a substantial portion of the food which it serves, or gasoline or other products which it sells, has moved in commerce; (3) in the case of an establishment described in paragraph (3) of subsection (b), it customarily presents films, performances, athletic teams, exhibitions, or other sources of entertainment which move in commerce; and (4) in the case of an establishment described in paragraph (4) of subsection (b), it is physically located within the premises of, or there is physically located within its premises, an establishment the operations of which affect commerce within the meaning of this subsection.
+For purposes of this section, "commerce" means travel, trade, traffic, commerce, transportation, or communication among the several States, or between the District of Columbia and any State, r between any foreign country or any territory or possession and any State or the District of Columbia, or between points iv. the same State but through any other State or the District of Columbia or a foreign country.

+(d) Discrimination or segregation by an establishment is supported by State action within the meaning of this title if such discrimination or segregation (1) is carried on under color of any law, statute, ordinance, or regulation; or (2) is carried on under color of any custom or usage required or enforced by officials of the State or political subdivision thereof; or (3) is required by action of the State or political subdivision thereof.

-(e) The provisions of this title shall not apply to a private club Private establishor other establishment not in fact open to the public, except to the mente. extent that the facilities of such establishment are made available to the customers or patrons of an establishment within the scope of subsection (b).
+(e) The provisions of this title shall not apply to a private club or other establishment not in fact open to the public, except to the extent that the facilities of such establishment are made available